LLM (Master of Laws) in Arbitration

 LLM Arbitration – What’s It All About?

-Courses in arbitration are mostly ‘taught’ courses, typically lasting 1-year full-time program or alternatively 2-year part-time program that culminates in a written dissertation.
+Courses in arbitration are mostly ‘taught’ courses, typically lasting one year full-time program or alternatively two years part time culminating in a written dissertation.
 Often, the courses have an international component to them.

 LLM in Arbitration – Who’s it For?